broden-wanner/classes-to-calendar/CONTRIBUTING.md

 ## Providing Feedback

-Your comments and feedback are welcome, and the development team is available via a handful of different channels.
+Your comments and feedback are welcome.
+Please fill out an issue on the issues tab.

-See the [Feedback Channels](https://github.com/broden-wanner/classes-to-calendar/wiki/Feedback-Channels) wiki page for details on how to share your thoughts.

 ## Reporting Issues